xlladdins/xll/docs/Excel4Macros/LINK.COMBO.md

 **Remarks**

 To use this function, first select the list box and edit box to be linked or unlinked.
-You can do this with SELECT(\"list box 1,Edit box 2\").
+You can do this with SELECT("list box 1,Edit box 2").

 **Examples**